hervegirod/fxsvgimage/README.md

 - Support some RadialGradient definitions
 - Allow to specify default SnapshotParameters in the SVGImage
 - Use a class to specify the parameters for the SVG loading
+- Fix the layout position of scaled images
+- Fix an exception which could appear after a rotation

 # Usage
 Just calls one of the static `load` methods, for example: